Science Fiction and Fantasy Writers Association: The Forum Binary

 The Forum Binary is a biannual publication that functions as SFWA's internal publication of record for members.
 As such, it is not available to non-members.

 The SFWA Blog

 SFWA also publishes short essays and other content relevant to writers on the SFWA Blog.

 Membership

 Most members live in the United States but membership is open to qualifying writers worldwide.
-Authors, regardless of nationality or residence, must be professionally published in a qualifying market as listed by SFWA in order to become SFWA members.
+Authors, regardless of nationality or residence, must be professionally published in a qualifying market as listed by SFWA to become SFWA members.
 At present, all listed qualifying markets publish only in the English language.

-Active: for eligible professionally published authors in the genres of science fiction, fantasy, or horror; the minimum qualification is the sale of one novel or dramatic script, or three short stories, to venues with certain minimum circulations or pay rates.
-In recent years, writers may qualify using self-published and gaming credentials.
-Active members may attend business meetings, vote in elections, receive access to private discussion forums, gain entry into SFWA exclusive events and suites at conventions, receive SFWA publications, and may recommend, nominate, and vote on works for the Nebula Awards.

-Associate: for writers of science fiction or fantasy who have not yet qualified for Active membership, but who have made a qualifying sale.
-Associate members receive SFWA publications and access to private discussion forums, as well as entry into SFWA suites at conventions, and they may recommend and nominate works for the Nebula Awards but cannot vote.